ryan-cranfill/clip-guided-rgb/README.md

 - [ ] Training Movie (getting there...)

 # Credit
-Much code is cribbed from this notebook is from [here](https://github.com/Sxela/CLIPguidedRGB)
+Much code is cribbed from this notebook [here](https://github.com/Sxela/CLIPguidedRGB)